cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 data
-: An encoded element in the OPRF group.
+: A serialized OPRF group element.

 pkS
 : An encoded public key that will be used for the online authenticated key exchange stage.